sliptype/vue-pure/README.md

 Each smart component has a corresponding `.purs` file that will handle mapping the state and dispatch to props.
 An example is `components/Counter/Counter.purs`, where the state and actions are exposed.
 Action creators are placed in their corresponding `Action.purs` file and can be invoked inside `mapDispatchToProps`.

+## Why not Vuex?
+Unfortunately, Vuex is not a good candidate for purescript interop because it depends on mutability.
+Purescript has no concept of mutability and this would require mapping immutable state updates to the Vuex state.
+Although not impossible, it does present a performance concern as well as hindering reducer composition.

 # Developing

 ## Project setup